Scalr/agent-helm/charts/agent-job/README.md

 - **Cache Volume**

-  The cache volume stores provider binaries, plugin cache, and downloaded tools.
+  The cache volume stores software binaries, OpenTofu/Terraform providers and modules (TBD).
 This volume is mounted to both the worker (full access) and runner (read-only access to some directories) containers.

   **Default configuration:** Ephemeral `emptyDir` storage with a 1GB limit.
-Each task downloads providers and binaries fresh.
+Each job downloads software binaries from scratch.
+OpenTofu/Terraform provider is disabled.

 ### Cache Volume Persistence